 We started by looking at the uniquely Indian distribution challenges that FMCG companies here face.
 We found that:

 - Retailing and wholesaling in India are dominated by small, unorganized entities – distributors are usually sole proprietors or family businesses.

 - Many distributors have limited financial resources and real estate.

-- Multi brand distributors are common.
+- Multi-brand distributors are common.

 - Some distributors lack the capital, hardware and expertise to use technology.

-- The pressure to reach far flung rural areas makes it necessary to have several levels in the distribution chain, adding cost and inefficiency.
+- The pressure to reach far-flung rural areas makes it necessary to have several levels in the distribution chain, adding cost and inefficiency.

 Some of these characteristics can be traced to limiting factors in the business environment – limited penetration of the Internet, a substandard logistics infrastructure, and poor implementation of laws and regulations.
-To complicate things further, India has large base-of-pyramid (BOP) and rural markets which present distinct challenges for distribution.
+To complicate things further, India has a large base-of-pyramid (BOP) and rural markets which present distinct challenges for distribution.

 The good news is that some of these factors are undergoing rapid change in response to fundamental changes in the tax and regulatory environment.
 The implementation of the Goods and Services tax (GST) is nudging unorganized players to become more lean, transparent and structured.
 Also, the move towards a more unified domestic market is reducing the complexity of the distribution network by eliminating the need to have warehouses in every state.

 However, many challenges still remain in optimizing distribution.
 Brands must still manage a vast network of thousands of big and small retailers and wholesalers spread out across the length and breadth of the country.
-They need to juggle the often conflicting needs of different channel partners with limited data and insight on the market.
+They need to juggle the often conflicting needs of different channel partners with limited data and insight into the market.
 This is where technology comes in.